Quick Navigation

 Unfortunately, during those walks, your dog can sometimes attract the unwanted attention of an aggressive dog who may growl or bark at your dog.

-In some extreme circumstances, this might lead to your dog being attacked by another dog unprovoked.
 In such cases, where another dog attacks your dog, it can be very challenging.

 Whether your dog is injured or not, the incident can leave the dog with trauma and emotional damage.
-It is pertinent to know your legal rights in a situation like this.

 What To Do If Another Dog Attacks Your Dog?